facebook/react/docs/docs/reference-react-component.md

 The constructor for a React component is called before it is mounted.
 When implementing the constructor for a `React.Component` subclass, you should call `super(props)` before any other statement.
 Otherwise, `this.props` will be undefined in the constructor, which can lead to bugs.

 The constructor is the right place to initialize state.
+If you don't initialize state and you don't bind methods, you don't need to implement a constructor for your React component.

 It's okay to initialize state based on props if you know what you're doing.
 Here's an example of a valid `React.Component` subclass constructor: